 The Hawaii Steel Guitar Festival is one of a series of Hawaiian Steel Guitar festivals produced and presented by the Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) and the Ke Kula Mele Hawai'i School of Hawaiian Music in collaboration with its partners.
 The Hawaii festival is made possible through collaboration with the Mauna Lani Bay Hotel and Bungalows.
 The Kaua'i Steel Guitar Festival is held each February in collaboration with the Courtyard by Marriott at Coconut Beach in Kapa'a, Kaua'i.
-The flagship Maui Steel Guitar Festival is held in the spring on Maui in collaboration with the Arts Education for Children Group (AECG) and the Ka'anapali Beach Hotel.
-The Waikiki Steel Guitar Festival is held in the summer at the Royal Grove performance venue (Helumoa) in collaboration with the Royal Hawaiian Center.
-HIMELE also produces the Hawaiian Steel Guitar Festivals at local community venues on O'ahu at the Windward Mall in Kaneohe and Ka Makana Ali'i in Kapolei.
+The flagship Maui Steel Guitar Festival is held in the spring on Maui in collaboration with the Arts Education for Children Group (AECG).
+The Waikiki Steel Guitar Week and Festival is held in the summer at the Royal Grove outdoor performance venue (Helumoa) in collaboration with the Royal Hawaiian Center.
+HIMELE also produces the Hawaiian Steel Guitar Festivals at local community venues on O'ahu at various shopping destinations.
 All festivals are free and open to the public and are presented to increase awareness and foster interest in the Hawaiian Steel Guitar, an instrument important to Hawaiian music and culture.
-Please see the HIMELE Events page for actual festival dates.
+Please see the HIMELE Events page for actual festival locations and dates.

 These festivals are made possible through grants and contributions from corporate sponsors and private individuals, supplemented by in-kind contributions and volunteer resources.
 This program is supported in part by the Hawaii Tourism Authority and the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawaii and by the National Endowment for the Arts.

 Evening Ho'olaule'a programs are scheduled for Friday and Saturday, with public kanikapila jam sessions following each evening's main program.
-Steel guitar workshops will be offered Saturday morning, and Open Stage performances are scheduled for Saturday beginning at 11 AM.
-Musical entertainment on the lawn offered during the Sunday brunch from 9 AM to 11 AM.
+Steel guitar workshops will be offered Saturday morning, and Open Stage performances are scheduled for Saturday beginning at 10 AM.
+Musical entertainment will be offered during the Sunday brunch from 9 AM to 11 AM.